 actually lying on the ground outside at the time of the writer's visit; this has now disappeared. (..)
 Each end of the side colonnades was terminated

-Old guide descriptions are often a useful tool when visiting ancient monuments as they assist in identifying additions/reconstructions.
+Old guide descriptions are often a useful tool when visiting ancient monuments as they help in identifying additions/reconstructions.

 Temple of Waters: gate of one of the two side colonnades

-It is certain that we have from this eminence a most delightful and extensive prospect which might therefore be the place from whence Agathocles (IVth century BC tyrant of Syracuse) was entertained with the view of both the country of the Adrumetines (today's Sousse) and Carthaginians.
+It is certain that we have a most delightful and extensive prospect of the greatest part of the Kingdom from this eminence which might therefore be the place from whence Agathocles (late IVth century BC tyrant of Syracuse) was entertained with the view of both the country of the Adrumetines (today's Sousse) and Carthaginians.

-(left) Reconstructed pool adjoining the temple; (right) large pool similar to that at Tyana in Cappadocia showing its original mouldings
+(left) Small pool adjoining the temple; (right) large oval pool similar to that at Tyana in Cappadocia showing its original mouldings

 The aqueduct was restored several times by the Arabs and after them by the Ottomans to supply Tunis, rather than Carthage.
 It is still possible to find sections which show the stones of the Roman period.